seansfkelley/seansfkelley.github.io/_posts/2020-10-01-stock-options.md

 So what's the point of all this complexity?
 To encourage and reward risk-taking: spend a year hoping for the best and maybe you'll save some money on your taxes.

-And of course, there is a _whole lot_ of tweaking you can do around the timing and margins to squeeze out extra value, which is why you hire a tax professional.
-Or a doctor.
+And of course, there is a _whole lot_ of tweaking you can do around the timing and margins to squeeze out extra value, which is why you hire a tax professional and don't blindly trust the internet for financial advice.

 {% include next-previous.html %}